 The asset browser defaults to the “current library” so we need to choose the drop down box on the left and change to the Poly Haven library we set up.

-Once we choose the current library, there will be nothing in it, but a new option appears above the asset browser that says “Fetch XXXX new assets” (in my case there were 1,008 assets available!).
+Once we choose the current library, there will be nothing in it.
+A new option appears above the asset browser that says “Fetch XXXX new assets” (in my case there were 1,008 assets available!).

 We can also select the drop-down arrow to the right of the fetch option and narrow this down by asset type.